- Kids with anger issues

 The parent’s own emotions and reactions to their child’s anger matter.

-If the parent shows their anger when the toddler is angry, the child tends to have persistent anger and noncompliant behavior20.
+If the parent shows anger when the toddler is angry, the child tends to have persistent anger and noncompliant behavior.20

 Child Maltreatment, Abuse, and Shame

-Children who are maltreated with physical abuse or shame are more likely to have anger issues during conflicts.
+Children maltreated with physical abuse or shame are more likely to have anger issues during conflicts.

 If children are severely punished, criticized, treated with hostile rejection, or ignored by their primary caregiver, they may believe they are unwanted, unlovable, and “bad.”

 These negative self-beliefs magnify the shame experienced in the day-to-day negative interactions.
-When shamed, children may try to avoid this highly negative, painful emotion by displacing shame with anger21.
+Children may try to avoid this highly negative, painful emotion when shamed by displacing shame with anger.21

 Marital Hostility

-Family dynamics is another environmental factor that can impact a child’s ability to self-regulate.
+Family dynamics is another environmental factor impacting a child’s self-regulating ability.
 Parents’ interactions among themselves and with other adults serve as relationship role models.

 Even when not directed at the child, anger exchanges between parents influence how children interpret relationships and future interactions with others.